 When your AC system has to overcompensate for dirty coils, it puts a huge strain on the compressor and other critical parts.
 This constant, excessive effort is like making your system run a marathon every day; eventually, things start to wear out.
 This accelerated wear and tear can significantly shorten the lifespan of your unit.
 What could have been a long-lasting system might need a costly replacement much sooner.
 Regular cleaning is a key part of our service maintenance programs because it protects your investment for the long haul.

-Potential for Breakdowns and Expensive Repairs
+Risking Sudden Breakdowns and Costly Repairs

 All that extra strain doesn’t just wear your system out over time; it can also lead to sudden, inconvenient breakdowns.
 Dirty coils can cause your AC to overheat and shut down completely, often on the hottest day of the year.
 They can also lead to ice forming on the coils, which blocks airflow and can cause serious damage when it melts.
 These issues often result in emergency service calls and expensive repairs that could have been easily avoided.
 If you’re worried your system is already struggling, a virtual Tele-Tech appointment can help evaluate its condition.